UrkeBurke/8bit-cpu/programs/multiplication/README.md

 ## Machine Code

-The complete machine code is provided in [`Multiplication.txt`](./Multiplication.txt).
+The following machine code is designed to be reusable.

 ```text
 v2.0 raw
 XX YY 00 20 11 DD 12 50 32 11 60 31 C5 F0
 ```

-The machine code is designed to be reusable.

 To change the input values, replace `XX` and `YY` with the desired values in hexadecimal.
 The remaining instructions should not be modified.